e-corp-sam-sepiol/bitcoin-node/mynode.md

 *This table contains some of the key features that make myNode the bitcoin software stack that I run.*

 ------------
-## 📌 Operating a Lightning Network Node
+## 📌 Why Operate Your Own Lightning Network Node?
 There are many reasons why you might want to set up your own Lightning node.
 They include:

 - To be a full, active participant in the Lightning Network, not just an end-user.